-This d r a f t EA identifies, analyzes, and documents the potential physical, environmental, cultural, and socioeconomic effects associated with the VA's proposed design, construction and operation of a columbaria.
-Additional resource areas that are evaluated in further detail in the draft EA include: aesthetics; air quality; community services; cultural resources; environmental justice; floodplains, wetlands and coastal zone; geology and soils; hydrology and water quality; land use; noise; socioeconomics; solid and hazardous materials; transportation and parking; threatened and endangered species; utilities; vegetation, wildlife and habitat; and cumulative impacts.
+The EA identifies, analyzes, and documents the potential physical, environmental, cultural, and socioeconomic effects associated with the VA's proposed design, construction and operation of a columbaria.
+Additional resource areas that are evaluated in further detail in the EA include: aesthetics; air quality; community services; cultural resources; environmental justice; floodplains, wetlands and coastal zone; geology and soils; hydrology and water quality; land use; noise; socioeconomics; solid and hazardous materials; transportation, traffic and parking; threatened and endangered species; utilities; vegetation, wildlife and habitat, public comments and cumulative impacts.

-This draft EA concludes that no significant direct, indirect, or cumulative adverse effects on the human environment would result from implementing the Preferred Alternative.
-Therefore, this draft EA concludes a Finding of No Significant Impact (FONSI) is appropriate and an Environmental Impact Statement (EIS) is not required.
+This EA concludes that no significant direct, indirect, or cumulative adverse effects on the human environment would result from implementing the Preferred Alternative.
+The refined traffic study does not indicate significant environmental impacts to the immediate local community.
+Therefore, this EA concludes a FONSI is appropriate and an Environmental Impact Statement (EIS) is not required.